This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Baby Elephant Boutique Hotel offers a range of room options:

 - Premier Double rooms-Where we stayed-so luxe!
 Like I mentioned earlier, we were blown away by the fabulous amenities.
-Hello bottle of wine, bathrobes and crocodile watching!
+Hello bottle of wine and bathrobes!

 - Deluxe Family rooms-Has two double beds.
 Great for groups too.